nathanreyes/v-calendar/docs-next/docs/getting-started/custom-defaults.md

 # Custom Defaults

 Custom defaults can be provided on initialization.
-Note that almost all of these defaults can be overridden by props on `v-calendar` or `v-date-picker` components.
+Note that almost all of these defaults can be overridden by props on `Calendar` or `DatePicker` components.

 ```js
 Vue.use(VCalendar, {